chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-enforce-rego-policies.md

 Rego policies in Enforce must specify `type: rego` and the `data` field must contain `package sigstore`.

 For the policy to pass, the `isCompliant` field must evaluate to `true` within the curly braces.
-The `isCompliant` Boolean is set to false by default, and the logic in the braces must flip the boolean to true for the policy to pass.
+The `isCompliant` Boolean is set to `false` by default, and the logic in the braces must flip the boolean to `true` for the policy to pass.

-Within the `isCompliant` braces, multiple conditions may exist if they are added together with the `AND` keyword Multiple evaluations within different sets of braces may also exist in the policy, these will be chained together with the `OR` keyword, meaning that if any of them is true, the Boolean evaluate to be true.
+If you define multiple conditions within the `isCompliant` braces, these can be combined using the `AND` keyword to the Boolean logic, meaning that each condition must pass for `isCompliant` to resolve to `true`.
+You can also define multiple evaluations (meaning, multiple sets of `isCompliant` braces) in the same policy.
+You would combine these in your policy with the `OR` keyword, meaning that if _any_ of the stated conditions evaluate to `true`, then the `isCompliant` Boolean will _also_ be `true`.

 This same structure must be present in all Rego-based policies in Enforce.

 ## Rego Policy to Check Metadata Labels

-You can set the Rego policy in Chainguard Enforce to ensure that it is compliant with certain labels within your metadata.
+You can set a Rego policy in Chainguard Enforce to ensure that it is compliant with certain labels within your metadata.

 For example, within the production environment (with the "production" label) you can ensure that the compliance team is the approver.